-Despite current public health uncertainties, the WITS program is ready to move forward and will continue to provide students with wonderful author visits.
-All WITS visits during the 2020/2021 academic year will be virtual, and we have developed delivery strategies to accommodate the differing aims and resources of schools across the province.
+Despite current pandemic restrictions, the WITS program continues to provide students with wonderful author visits.
+All WITS visits during the 2020/2021 academic year are virtual, and we have developed delivery strategies to accommodate the differing aims and resources of schools and libraries across the province.

-Additionally, all virtual visits in 2020/2021 will free for schools, with all costs covered by funding received by the WFNS from Arts Nova Scotia and the Nova Scotia Department of Education.
+Additionally, all virtual visits in 2020/2021 are free for schools and libraries, with all costs covered by funding received by the WFNS from Arts Nova Scotia and the Nova Scotia Department of Education.

 Writers in the Schools (WITS) is a program through which Nova Scotia writers visit schools to provide presentations, workshops, and readings for students of every grade.
 The program encourages students’ enjoyment of reading and writing and engages them in the development of literacy skills.

 All WITS writers are professional writers and WFNS members and are able to cover a variety of topics, such as creative writing, research, journalism, illustration, and comic books.

 WITS is our most public educational outreach program: the Writers’ Federation of Nova Scotia invests more than one quarter of its resources and much of its organizational energies in bringing professional writers into Nova Scotia schools.

 When applying for a booking, it is crucial to indicate the virtual format that is best for your students and your school’s resources.